isabella232/rtos-docs-pr.es-es/rtos-docs/netx/chapter4.md

 ## <a name="nx_icmp_ping"></a>nx_icmp_ping

-Envía una solicitud de ping a la dirección IP especificada.
+Enviar solicitud de ping a la dirección IP especificada

 ### <a name="prototype"></a>Prototipo